Sex offender center guard accused of having sex with patient

 MANKATO, Minn.
 (AP) — A security guard at the Minnesota Sex Offender Treatment Program in St. Peter is accused of having a sexual relationship with a patient.

-The Mankato Free Press reports that 57-year-old Claudia Kogo, of Mankato, was charged Friday in Nicollet County District Court with felony counts of criminal sexual conduct.
+Claudia Kogo, 57, of Mankato, was charged Friday in Nicollet County District Court with felony counts of criminal sexual conduct, the Mankato Free Press reported.

-Authorities say a patient who was committed as a sexually dangerous person reported he had sex with Kogo more than two dozen times in late 2017.
+Authorities say a patient who was committed as a sexually dangerous person reported that he had sex with Kogo more than two dozen times in late 2017.
 The patient said the relationship started with flirting and progressed to sex.

-Prosecutors allege that Kogo told a state investigator she kissed and groped the patient, but denied having sex with him.
+Prosecutors allege that Kogo told a state investigator she kissed and groped the patient but denied having sex with him.
+A St. Peter police detective who listened to recordings of phone calls between Kogo and the patient said many of the calls included conversations about their sexual activities, according to court documents.

 Most Read Nation & World Stories